 The Helene A. Hixon Information Resource Center is the Palm Desert Campus's library and provides a variety of accommodations for people with disabilities including adaptive workstations, e-books, and enlarged text displays.

-Hours of operation are Monday through Thursday, 9 AM to 7 PM, Friday, 9 AM to 5 PM, and closed on Saturday and Sunday.
+Monday - Friday 8 AM to 6 PM Saturday, 9 AM to 1 PM